Your Guide To Finding The Best Rain Jackets In Australia

 Traditionally, the only way to get an outer layer with built-in stretch was to invest in a softshell jacket at the cost of lowered waterproofing abilities.
 But as technology advances, we are beginning to find more and more ‘stretchy’ rain jackets becoming available for purchase.

 The advantage of a rain jacket with built-in stretch is better mobility for activities such as rock climbing and more intense hiking.
-If you purchase a higher quality stretchy jacket, you won’t need to sacrifice waterproof and wind-resistant levels.
+If you purchase a higher-quality stretchy jacket, you won’t need to sacrifice waterproof and wind-resistant levels.

 Buyers Guide For Hiking Rain Jackets